Storm surge

 - Lock your home (remembering to take your keys) and take the recommended evacuation routes for your area.

-- Don't drive into water of unknown depth and current.
+Don't drive into water of unknown depth and current.
+If it’s flooded, forget it.